-The first two statements on pages 11 and 12 are government-wide financial statements that are designed to provide a broad overview of the Agency's financial position and operations, in a manner similar to a private-sector business.
-The statement of net position presents the Agency's assets and liabilities, with the difference between the two categories reported as net position.
-Over time, increases or decreases in net position may serve as a useful indicator of whether the financial position of the Agency is improving.
-The statement of activities presents information on how the Agency's net position changed during the most recent fiscal year.
-All changes in net position are reported as soon as the underlying event giving rise to the change occurs, regardless of the timing of related cash flows.
-Therefore, revenues and expenses are reported in this statement, which may result in cash flows in future fiscal periods, such as earned but unused accrued leave.
+The government-wide financial statements on pages 12 and 13 provide a broad overview of the Agency's financial position and operations in a manner similar to a private-sector business.
+The statement of net position presents the Agency's assets and liabilities on a full accrual, economic resource basis.
+The difference between assets and liabilities is reported as net position which is broken down into three parts: net investment in capital assets, restricted, and unrestricted.
+Net position serves as a useful indicator of the Agency's overall financial position.
+The statement of activities presents a comparison of expenses and revenues for each major function/program of the Agency and also reflects how the Agency's net position changed during the fiscal year.
+On the statement of activities, revenues are recorded when earned and expenses are recorded when a liability is incurred, regardless of the timing of related cash flows.
 All of the Agency's activities are considered to be governmental activities.